tiluser/cfpy_jn/README.md

 It's advisable to create a separate virtual environment with the command conda create --name <env_name> and then add packages as needed to run the notebook code.

+If not already installed, the following packages should be installed either with the conda or pip command as below:

+conda install pyserial
+conda install series
+pip install numpy
+pip install PyMsgBox
+pip install pandas
+pip install scikit-learn
+pip install matplotlib
+pip install dropbox